 |But perhaps the most poetical thing Pompeii has yielded to modern research, was that grand figure of a Roman soldier, clad in complete armor; who, true to his duty, true to his proud name of a soldier of Rome, and full of the stern courage which had given to that name its glory, stood to his post by the city gate, erect and unflinching, till the hell that raged around him burned out the dauntless spirit it could not conquer.|

 [Read MT's complete passage about Naples from The Innocents Abroad.]

-of course, had no choice.
-Yet, there is no way to know
+course, had no choice.
+Yet, there is no way to know how

-a defect of character.
-There was a second
+defect of character.
+There was a second skeleton—that of

 I don't remember if, last year, there was one-way pedestrian traffic in the historic center of town near and on via San Gregorio Armeno.
 I do remember being pushed by a horde of people in a direction I didn't want to go, but I chalked that up to the staunch nonconformist in me—the different drummer, the road less travelled by—all that.

 This year—with the Christmas push almost upon us—the city is thinking of imposing just such a restriction.
 If you look at the map of the historic center of the city (click here), the area of concern is along via San Biagio dei Librai (known as "Spaccanapoli"—the street that "splits Naples") and the parallel street, via Tribunali.
 They are connected by a north-south street, via San Gregorio Armeno (unnamed on the map, but where numbers 27, 28, and 29 are located).
 It is the "Christmas street," the site of the many shops and stalls that sell material for building the presepe, the manger display, the most typical of all Neapolitan Christmas customs.

 Within the next